department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/touchpoint-design-intent.md

 - Any other artifacts you have so far

 ## What is the outcome of this touchpoint?
 Platform reviewers will document their feedback, if applicable, in a GitHub ticket.
-Tickets will be made available to VFS teams no later than EOD the next business day following the meeting.
+Feedback tickets will be made available to VFS teams no later than EOD the next business day following the meeting.
 In addition, OCTO-DE/Platform may:

  -  Recommend applicable Design System components and/or patterns
  -  Identify needs for creating/updating Design System components and/or patterns